mozilla/anodejsholidayseason/localization/localization_part_3.md

 i18n-abide provides a `format` function which can be used in client or server side JavaScript code.

-Format takes a formatted string.
+Format takes a formatted string and replaces parameters with actual values at runtime.
 This function can be used in one of two flavors of parameter replacements.

 Formats
 * %s - `format` is called with a format string and then an array of strings.
 Each will be replaced in order.